MediaComem/comem-archidep/ex/render-database-deployment.md

 $> /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Once this is done, you can easily install by packages by writing ``brew install`` followed by the name of the package:
+Once this is done, you can easily install packages by writing ``brew install`` followed by the name of the package:

 ```bash
 $> brew install postgresql